This post contains affiliate links. When you purchase through our links, we may earn a commission.

-Eggplant caviar or ‘baklazhannaia ikra’ is a very popular summer dish in Russia and a handful of other Eastern European countries but every cook’s recipe is slightly different.
+Eggplant caviar or ‘baklazhannaya ikra’ is a very popular summer dish in Russia and a handful of other Eastern European countries.
+But every cook’s recipe is slightly different.

 Even my mother’s and my grandmother’s recipes varied.
-The main reason for so much variety in the method is availability of ingredients and personal taste.
+The main reason for so much variety in the method is based on the availability of ingredients and personal taste.

-I often hear that Eastern European food is dubbed as ‘bland’ and there is occasionally some truth to it but only when it comes to main dishes that are rarely served on their own.
+I often hear Russian food described as ‘bland’.
+Occasionally there can be some truth to it but only when it comes to main dishes.
+But this is because they are rarely served on their own.

 Meals are eaten accompanied by many sides like salads, pickles and ferments.
 Together they create a complex flavour that is far from plain.